Faouzia Hilmy,

 I began exhibiting in Toulouse and Paris before going to other countries : Egypt, Mauritius, Morocco, Dubai…

-Today I collaborate with luxury brands like Hermes and Armani for projects in the Middle-East and I design logos for French and Arabic TV shows.
+Today I share my life between Paris and Dubai and I collaborate with luxury brands like Hermes and Armani for projects in the Middle-East.

 When I started to learn to read and write Arabic at the age of 6, in Toulouse, after school, I was immediately attracted by the shapes of the Arabic letters, so particular, so harmonious.

-This admiration became a real passion when, much later, I started to learn Arabic calligraphy.
+This admiration became a real passion when, much later, I started to learn Arabic calligraphy and then European calligraphy.

 My calligraphies, with their sober style, are a way for me to express this fascination and to highlight these ancestral letters.

-I feel a kind of affection for each of these letters that take shape under my hand and start to dance like characters with their own personality.
+I feel a kind of affection for each of these letters that take shape under my hand.

 In my eyes, the aesthetics of these letters outweigh their meaning.

-When I write calligraphy, my gesture follows my breathing, which allows me to give a spontaneous, pure, fluid and assured line.
+When I write calligraphy, my gesture follows my breathing, which allows me to give a spontaneous line.

 I am at one with the kalam which glides over the paper and becomes an extension of my hand.